Change your husband – is that even possible?

-And my heart longed for my husbands eyes to fall on the words I just read; to see what I saw, feel what I felt.
-The conviction and truth and the word of God pouring out from an online shepherd of men.
+I longed for my husband to read the words I was reading.
+To see what I was seeing and feel what I felt.
+I wanted him to experience the truth and conviction pouring from this online shepherd of men.

-He would be transformed, I thought.
-If he listens, tags along and takes note.
+He would be transformed, I thought to myself.
+If only he listens, tags along and takes note.

 But my husband.
-He enthuses over few things.
 He is not easily impressed.
-He does not keep up with everything I send to his inbox; he is selective.
+He does not keep up with everything I send to his email inbox because he is busy and selective.

-It used to make me uncomfortable, our diversity.
-Not being on the same page over how and when to grow and change.
-I was judgemental.
+It used to make me uncomfortable, our different approaches to learning.
+Not being on the same page over how and when to grow was disconcerting.

-I wondered at his growth, fret that he could not become everything he was meant to become without input from great men that shepherd other men from public places.
+I constantly wondered about his growth, worried that he couldn’t grow without input from men that shepherd other men in public places.

-But today, as I read these life-giving, heart-bursting, soul-convicting words from a popular online blogger who speaks truth from the spirit, I smile.
-In place of worry and anxiety, I smile.
+But that day, as I read the life-giving, heart-bursting, soul-convicting words from a popular online blogger who spoke truth from the spirit, I smiled.
+In place of worry and anxiety, I smiled.

 Eight years of marriage, a lot of holding to Jesus (and being held) has changed me.

 Now I know that it is okay for my husband not to graze where I graze.
 It is okay because, in the end, we are both grazing in the field of our Father.